|Title:||Associate Head Coach/Recruiting Coordinator|

 |Previous College:||Northwestern '02|

-In June 2013, Gabe Ribas was promoted from Santa Clara Baseball Assistant Coach to Associate Head Coach after joining the Broncos with head coach Dan O'Brien in 2011.
-During the 2014 season, his first in the new position, Ribas led a pitching staff that featured an All-West Coast Conference First Team closer, an All-WCC Honorable Mention starting/relief pitcher, and a NCBWA Stopper of the Year Mid-Season Watch List selection.
+In June 2013, Ribas was promoted from Santa Clara Baseball Assistant Coach to Associate Head Coach after joining the Broncos with head coach Dan O'Brien in 2011.
+During the 2014 season, his first in the new position, Ribas led a pitching staff that featured an All-WCC First Team closer in Karalus, an All-WCC Honorable Mention starting/relief pitcher in Jacob Steffens, and an NCBWA Stopper of the Year Mid-Season Watch List selection in Karalus.

 Ribas has experience both as a pitcher in the Big Ten Conference and the minor leagues and as an assistant coach the past five years at the collegiate level.